LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/intro.rst

       "A really important function!"
       return "int"

-Wherever possible we try to use orindary python syntax to correspond to pybind11/C++ constructs: python functions correspond to and generate binding code for C++ functions as above; a python class generates binding code for pybind11 to bind a C++ class; arguments for functions and methods in python generate corresponding argument specifications in pybind11 function pointer syntax.
-Because Python is not a strongly typed language, we specify C++ types using strings (if needed).
-We also use Python decorators to annotate Python methods with uniquely C++ concepts such as ``const``, ``virtual``, etc.
+Wherever possible we try to use ordinary python syntax to correspond to pybind11/C++ constructs: python functions correspond to and generate binding code for C++ functions as above; a python class generates binding code for pybind11 to bind a C++ class; arguments for functions and methods in python generate corresponding argument specifications in C++ function pointer syntax.
+Because Python is not a strongly typed language, we specify C++ types using strings (if needed) as above, where we specify the return ``int`` type by returning the string ``"int"`` from ``func``.
+We also use Python decorators to annotate Python methods with uniquely C++ concepts such as ``const``, ``virtual``, etc., as will be discussed in succeeding sections.

 -------------------------------
 A first example start to finish